3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 | id | ST\_ResourceID | required | Specifies the id of this volumetricstack |

-The volumetric stack is a resource within a 3MF model that defines how volumetric data from multiple \<CT_ChannelFromImage3D> is composited to yield multiple custom scalar field (dstchannels) in 3d.
+The volumetric stack is a resource within a 3MF model that defines how volumetric data from multiple \<CT_ChannelFromImage3D> is composited to yield multiple custom scalar field in three dimenesions (\<dstchannel>).
 This custom scalar field of a \<volumetricstack> element can then be used to define volumetric properties inside the \<volumedata>-element of an object, see []().

 1. It defines multiple destination channels, \<dstchannel>-elements.
 Each destinaton channel is a scalar field in 3d, whose values can be retrieved by sampling this volumetricstack.

 2. The sampled values of each destination channel are built up by blending multiple layers, the \<volumetriclayer>-elements.
-This allows e.g. boolean opeartions on the scalar fields provided by different \<sourceimage3dchannelselector> elements.
+This allows e.g. boolean opeartions on the scalar fields provided by different \<channelfromimage3d> elements.

-The volumetricstack element MUST contain at least one \<dstchannel> child element and MUST NOT contain more than 2^20 \<dstchannel> child-elements.
+The volumetricstack element MUST contain at least one \<dstchannel> child element and MUST NOT contain more than 2^10 \<dstchannel> child-elements.
 The volumetricstack element MUST NOT contain more than 2^31-1 \<volumetriclayer> child-elements.

 ![Illustration of the composited value of 2 channels within a volumetricstack](images/)